armandmorin/kpublisher/README.md

    // 2.
 Remove the NEXT_TYPESCRIPT_CHECK_DISABLED environment variable
    // 3.
 Set typescript.ignoreBuildErrors: false in next.config.js
    ```

+4. **Server-Side Rendering Issues**: Some pages that use external APIs like OpenAI might cause issues during server-side rendering.
+We've addressed this by:
+   - Adding `isClient` state to client components to prevent server-side rendering of API calls
+   - Configuring Next.js to disable server components and server actions in `next.config.js`
+   - Increasing the static page generation timeout to allow more time for complex pages
+   - Disabling image optimization during build to speed up the process

 4. **Build Command**: If the build still fails, you can modify the build command in the Netlify dashboard:
    - Go to Site settings > Build & deploy > Build settings